-With the biggest shopping season of the year coming up, you may be wondering what are the best things to make and sell online to increase your sales.
+With the biggest shopping season of the year coming up, you may be wondering what are the best things to create and sell online to increase your sales.
 Some of these items are beginner friendly, and some require a certain level of experience and skill, but they all make for great selling products during the holidays.
 So, as the temperatures drop, let’s turn on the heat and cozy up with a good project.

 Unique Holiday Cards